OpenGPTX/docs/DGX/dgx-vscode-remote-ssh.md

 - This manual is based on Linux but can be adapted also for another OS
 - We assume you already installed Visual Studio Code (vscode)
+- You have access on the DGX node via public/private ssh keys

 ## Set up everyting